matt-tingen/CommentReflow/README.md

 **Default:** no default value<br>
 **Values:** String containing the marker.

-Unless using this specifically for a language with no marker, `comment_reflow_comment_start_regex` is the preferred setting for defining line openings.
+Unless using this specifically for a language with no marker, `comment_reflow_opening_regex` is the preferred setting for defining line openings.

 ### `comment_reflow_opening_regex`
 **Purpose:** Defines the opening for each line.<br>